Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Coal

-Coal is a black or brown rock that we get from the earth.
+Coal is a black or brown rock that we get from the Earth.
 It is a type of fossil fuel.
-We take out coal from the ground by strip mining.
-It means removing layers of soil and rock to reach coal.
+We extract coal from the ground by strip mining, which means removing layers of soil and rock to reach coal.

 This way of getting coal can harm the land.

 We use coal to make electricity in power plants, but it does not provide all our power.
 Less than one-third of the U.S.’s electricity comes from coal today.
-Burning this fossil fuel makes carbon dioxide and other air pollutants that are bad for health and the earth.
+Burning this fossil fuel causes carbon dioxide and other air pollutants that are bad for the health of the Earth.

 Natural Gas

-Natural gas is a fossil fuel, just like coal and oil.
-It gives off harmful gases when we burn it, hurting our planet.
-These bad gases are called greenhouse gases, and they cause global warming.
+Natural gas is a fossil fuel, like coal and oil.
+When burned, it releases harmful gases that harm our planet.
+These gases are called greenhouse gases, and they cause global warming.

 Plus, natural gas can make people sick.
 If you breathe in these gases, you may get asthma or feel ill.
-But out of all the fossil fuels, fewer people die from using natural gas than any other type.
+However, out of all the fossil fuels, fewer people die from using natural gas than from any other type.

-Even with this fact, natural gas still threatens human health and our Earth’s environment.
+Even with this fact, natural gas threatens human health and our Earth’s environment.

 Oil

 Oil is a type of fossil fuel.
 It comes from plants and animals that lived many years ago.
-This oil makes things like gas, propane, and fuel for jets.
-We use oil for some of our energy in the U.S., about 35%.
+Oil makes things like gas, propane, and jet fuel.
+In the U.S., about 35% of our energy comes from oil.

-New ways to drill have brought more oil out of the ground here.
-One way is fracking, where water and other stuff are put into a well.
-This helps get oil or natural gas out of hard rocks.
+New drilling methods have extracted more oil from the ground here.
+One method is fracking, in which water and other substances are injected into a well to help extract oil or natural gas from hard rocks.

 But getting this oil can hurt land and animal homes.
 Burning the oil also harms health since it puts harmful gases into our air.